lonalore/alexa/README.md

 # Alexa
 e107 (v2) plugin - This is an integration plugin for Amazon Echo devices, allowing e107 to respond to Alexa Skills Kit requests.
 Right now the plugin provides only a basic integration.
 Developers will need to create their own customized handler plugin to handle custom Alexa skills.
-[See our demo plugin](https://github.com/lonalore/alexa_demo).
+[Alexa Demo plugin](https://github.com/lonalore/alexa_demo).

 **Requirements**
 - [e107](https://github.com/e107inc/e107) (>= v2.1.2)